0dot0repeating/dakka/README.md

     enemies with plasma nails, or do you want to charge up a lightning storm to roast everyone in front of you?
 Either way, the lancer has you covered.

+- Why did the BFG of a mod called *DAKKA* not exemplify the idea of dakka?
+To be honest, I couldn't tell you, so I fixed that.
+The primary fire of the BFG is now an endless deluge of green plasma death, while the alt fire spits out an entire wall of plasma orbs, which then seek and destroy your current target.
+    Either way, your enemies will die in a maelstrom of plasma, and that's the way it should've been from the start.

 - The berserk pickup, now vacant due to the minigun changing spots, is now occupied by the **VAMPIRE SPHERE.** Every kill you make grants you health, with more health being granted for tougher enemies and being low on health yourself.